Milling PCBs with the Protomat S104

 The import window will prompt you for your files.
 Choose the gerber files and the (exellion) drill files of the design that you want to realize.
 After choosing single files, you can always import another file by clicking on the "Add file" button.
 After all needed files have been imported, you have to assign them to their resprective layer by selecting it via the item picker. (see picture)

-As soon as all layers are assigned, click on the "Ok" button to have the files imported.
+As soon as all layers are assigned, click on the "Ok" button to import the files.
 You should now see your design in the main view.

 If you are creating a double-sided pcb, you need to add fiducals to the board.
 To do that, click on the "Fiducals" button in the toolbar. (see picture)

 Choose the option "Fiducal...".
-You can now place fiducals by clicking in the main view. (see pictures) You will need to place at least two of them
+You can now place fiducals by clicking in the main view. (see pictures) You will need to place at least two of them.
+They work best when placed in opposing corners.

 After you place the fiducals you can click on the blue "Close" button.